Muay Thai vs. BJJ: Which Is Better?

 BJJ is the most comprehensive system for submission grappling, and especially in its self-defense version, it is exceptionally effective in MMA.
 After all, its popularity arose directly from the early success of fighters such as Royce Gracie and other grapplers in MMA.

-On the other hand, Muay Thai includes more weapons in a standup arsenal than other striking martial arts and combat sports, making it a perfect fit for MMA.
-Then in Muay Thai, there is extensive clinching and close-range fighting, making it the preferred striking discipline of many MMA fighters.
+On the other hand, Muay Thai includes more weapons in a standup arsenal than other combat sports, making it a perfect fit for MMA.
+The extensive clinching and close-range fighting also help Muay Thai to be the preferred striking discipline of many MMA fighters.

 Muay Thai vs. BJJ for Self-Defense